hharryyf/gdl2qbf/new_game/README.md

 * Put Ext(G) inside game.lp

+* **Requirement: Ext(G) must be the temporal-extended ASP program of some two-player zero-sum turn-taking GDL game G**

 * Note that you must specify move_time_domain inside game.lp indicating the horizon of the game

 * For example, to solve a game with horizon 9, just put